Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 \subsection{User study findings}

-We recruited 7 medical students using snowball sampling.
-They were 5 females, 2 males, with ages 20-23 years old.
-All were in year 4 or 5 of their MBBS undergraduate degree.
+We recruited 7 medical students via snowball sampling.
+They were 5 females, 2 males, ages 20-23, and in year 4 or 5 of their MBBS undergraduate degree.
+None had prior experience with XAI.
 It was difficult to recruit more due to their busy schedules.
-The study took 30 minutes, and each participant was compensated with a \$10 gift card.
+The study took 30 minutes, and participation compensated with a \$10 gift card.

 Participants completed 40 cases collectively.
-We briefly describe quantitative results elicited from participant comments.
-They were good at diagnosing independently (32/40 = 80\% correct), generally agreed with the AI (36/40 = 90\% agreement) before seeing explanations \revb{(i.e., independent of XAI method)}.
-Participants trusted murmur diagram explanations more than saliency explanations (\revb{see Table \ref{table:user-findings}}). \revb{For simplicity, we only included cases where the AI made correct diagnoses, so participants diagnosed correctly if they agreed with the AI and wrongly if they disagreed.
-However, they may still not fully trust the various AI explanations as indicated in the trust results.
-Note that the results are only formative and not conclusive due to the small sample size and high variance.} Since participants were thinking aloud and discussing with the experimenter, it was not meaningful to evaluate task times.
-We performed a thematic analysis on the sessions and identified several key themes with regards to XAI usage, which we discuss next.
+They were good at diagnosing independently (80\% correct), mostly agreed with the AI (90\% agreement) before seeing explanations (i.e., independent of XAI method).
+They trusted murmur diagram explanations more than saliency explanations (see Table \ref{table:user-findings}).
+Note that the results are only formative and not conclusive due to the small sample size and high variance.
+Since participants were thinking aloud and discussing with the experimenter, it was not meaningful to evaluate task times.
+We thematically analyzed usage and utterances, and identified several key themes with regards to XAI usage.